ashwiniz/my-tips/R/r-tips.md

 # R tips

-Q: Wanted column names with "GMC" string (pattern in the colnames of the data)
+Q1 : Wanted column names with "GMC" string (pattern in the colnames of the data)

 Step1:
 grep function gives indices with the given pattern inside a character vector x